python-lapidary/lapidary-render/docs/json-schema.md

 1. Determining named properties:

     1. Take all property names from all sub-schemas.
-    1. If there are sub-schemas with `additionalProperties: false`, discard property names that match one of their property names.
+    1. If there are sub-schemas with `additionalProperties: false`, discard property names that don't match any of their sub-schema property names.

 1. Determining named property schemas